-\ Intersection upgraded from existing, as identified in Roads Master Plan (see Section 2.8)
+^{} Intersection upgraded from existing, as identified in Roads Master Plan (see Section 2.8)

 The results show that the additional traffic generated by the proposed development would have only a very minor impact on the operating conditions at the key intersections.
+The average delays experienced by drivers would increase only marginally at the surveyed key intersections, with most increasing by less than one second per vehicle.
 No additional upgrades to the intersections would be warranted by the additional traffic expected to be generated by the proposed development.